davehague/watch-for-pickleball/README.md

 The script will now run daily at the specified time and check for new pickleball events.

+### Scheduling (Windows)
+1. Set the environment variable `WATCH_PB_PROJECT_DIR` to the location of this project.
+2. Create a new task in Task Scheduler.
+Set Actions -> Program/Script to the `.bat` file in the root of this project.

 ## Script Details

 The script performs the following steps: